CoderByBlood/whisper-cms/docs/design-decisions.md

 #### Tradeoffs

-- Vendor Lock: Leveraging PostgreSQL-specific extensions severely limits the ability to migrate to another database
+- Vendor Lock: Leveraging an embedded database severely limits the ability to migrate to another database
-- Availability: Users must use PostgreSQL and cannot use another database
+- Availability: Users must use libSQL and cannot use another database

 ---